ryan-cho-i/real-time-bidding/README.md

 3. DevOps : Docker, Kafka, AWS

-## 3. Architecture
+## 3. System Design

-When the client page (http://localhost:8080/) is opened, it automatically sends a HTTP POST REQUEST to the SSP Server. (http://localhost:3000/)
+1. When the client page (http://localhost:8080/) is opened, it automatically sends a HTTP POST REQUEST to the SSP Server. (http://localhost:3000/)

-Upon receiving the bid request from the client, the SSP Server broadcasts this request to all potential buyers through the DSPs. (http://localhost:3001)
+2. Upon receiving the bid request from the client, the SSP Server broadcasts this request to all potential buyers through the DSPs. (http://localhost:3001)

-The buyers, in response, send back their respective IDs and proposed prices to the SSP Server.
+3. The buyers, in response, send back their respective IDs and proposed prices to the SSP Server.

-The SSP Server receives these responses and validates their receipt.
-There could potentially be a 'race condition' at this stage.
+4. The SSP Server receives these responses and tracks their sequence.

+   - There could potentially be a 'race condition' at this stage.
 However, this problem is circumvented by employing Redis. (http://localhost:6379/)

-Redis has several advantages:

-1. Redis operates on a single thread, making it immune to race conditions.
-2. As an in-memory storage solution, Redis offers swift data processing.
-3. Redis supports the SortedSet data structure, which delivers an efficient O(logN) time complexity for both data insertion and retrieval.

-Once the bid responses have been sorted using Redis, the results are relayed to consumers via Kafka. (http://localhost:9092/) The SSP Server serves as a Producer, pushing the message into the message queue.
+5. Once the bid responses have been sorted using Redis, the results are relayed to consumers via Kafka. (http://localhost:9092/)

+   - The SSP Server serves as a Producer, pushing the message into the message queue.

-Two consumers (one for posting the ad and another for data storage) then fetch the message from the queue.
-This process is asynchronous, thereby optimizing high traffic handling and augmenting the overall speed of operations.
+6. Two consumers (one for posting the ad and another for data storage) then fetch the message from the queue.

+   - This process is asynchronous, thereby optimizing high traffic handling and augmenting the overall speed of operations.

-One consumer searches for the winning ad in the database (MongoDB) and sends the ad to the client page.
-The ad link is CDN-based, thus enabling rapid ad posting.
+7. Consumer1 searches for the winner's ad in the database (MongoDB) and sends the ad to the client page. (http://localhost:8080/advertisement)

+   - The ad link is CDN-based, thus enabling rapid ad posting.

-The other consumer stores the data (logs) in MongoDB.
+8. Consumer2 stores the data {"fire" : false" , "click" : "false"} in MongoDB.

-Finally, after receiving the CDN link for the ad, the client fires the impression pixel, using Web Socket (http://localhost:8081/) from client server to client.html.
+9. After receiving the CDN link for the ad, the client fires the impression pixel, using Web Socket (http://localhost:8081/), and sends the log to the consumer2 (http://consumer2:3002/firePixel)

+10. Whenever data is received ("fire", "click"), Consumer2 update the data.

 This basic structural overview depicts a robust system capable of handling advertising bids efficiently while negating potential race conditions using Redis.